lorint/brick/README.md

 (Are there any???)
 A few aspects of **The Brick** resemble Django's [inspectdb](http://docs.djangoproject.com/en/dev/ref/django-admin/#inspectdb) and Laravel's [RevengeDb](https://github.com/daavelar/reveng-database), and in the Ruby world some ages ago a cool guy named Dr Nic created a piece of wizardry he called "[magic_models](https://github.com/voraz/dr-nic-magic-models/tree/master)" which would auto-create models in RAM, along with validators.

+When I had met DHH at Rails World in 2023, he indicated that aspects of Brick reminded him of the [Java Naked Objects](http://downloads.nakedobjects.net/resources/Pawson%20thesis.pdf) project from 2004.

 On the Admin Panel side of the house, perhaps [Motor Admin](https://www.getmotoradmin.com/) automates enough things that it comes closest to being similar to **The Brick**.
 But really nothing I'm aware of matches up to everything here, especially considering all the logic around optimising JOINs to make them fast, or auto-creation of